Frequently Asked Questions (FAQ)

 What do Initial Assessment and Extended Assessment mean?

 Each fire that is mapped by MTBS has either an "Initial" or "Extended" assessment strategy.
 An Initial Assessment relies on post-fire satellite data typically acquired at the first opportunity after the fire in order to capitalize on the maximum post-fire data signal and is used primarily in ecosystems that exhibit rapid post-fire vegetation response (i.e. grass, herbaceous and particular shrubland systems).
-An Extended Assessment relies on post-fire satellite data typically acquired during the growing season following a fire in order to include any delayed first order fire effects (e.g. initial site response and early secondary effects).
+An Extended Assessment relies on post-fire satellite data typically acquired at the peak of the growing season following a fire in order to include any delayed first order fire effects (e.g. initial site response and early secondary effects).

 What are the definitions of the fire types in MTBS data?